Caeldeth/loures/Lore/Klaudaryn-Temuairan-Wrestling.md

 ## Summary

-Temuairian Wrestling is making a comeback.
+Temuairan Wrestling is making a comeback.
 Though frowned upon by many mundanes as a throwback to a more violent age, I see it as a noble sport, where differences can be solved by a means other than constant bickering.
 Of course, the potential for it degenerating into something deplorable is definitely present and as long as it remains an underground sport, that potential only grows.

 _Klaudaryn Armagh, Deoch 7._